goncalorafaria/PyCausal/README.md

 # PyCausal - Causal Inference and Reasoning in Python
-Package for defining large scale Structural Causal Models(SCMs), interventions and sampling from them using XLA.
+Package for defining large scale Structural Causal Models(SCMs), interventions and sampling from them using JAX.

 ### Example